Holocene extinction: Habitat destruction

+The changing distribution of the world's land mammals in tonnes of carbon.
+The biomass of wild land mammals has declined by 85% since the emergence of humans.

 Humans both create and destroy crop cultivar and domesticated animal varieties.
 Advances in transportation and industrial farming has led to monoculture and the extinction of many cultivars.
 The use of certain plants and animals for food has also resulted in their extinction, including silphium and the passenger pigeon.
 It was estimated in 2012 that 13% of Earth's ice-free land surface is used as row-crop agricultural sites, 26% used as pastures, and 4% urban-industrial areas.

 In March 2019, Nature Climate Change published a study by ecologists from Yale University, who found that over the next half century, human land use will reduce the habitats of 1,700 species by up to 50%, pushing them closer to extinction.
 That same month PLOS Biology published a similar study drawing on work at the University of Queensland, which found that "more than 1,200 species globally face threats to their survival in more than 90% of their habitat and will almost certainly face extinction without conservation intervention".

 Since 1970, the populations of migratory freshwater fish have declined by 76%, according to research published by the Zoological Society of London in July 2020.
 Overall, around one in three freshwater fish species are threatened with extinction due to human-driven habitat degradation and overfishing.

 Satellite image of rainforest converted to oil palm plantations.